Leadership in a Crisis – 9/11 Lessons in Leadership

 September 11, 2001 was a shocking day in our country’s history.
 The violation of our sovereignty and sense of safety will forever haunt our memories.
-I was at a National Sales meeting in Dallas, Tx.
-The leadership response and lessons learned has served as a reservoir for crisis management.
-It is amazing how comforting and timeless these lessons are as we relate to the Covid – 10 pandemic.
+I was at a National Sales meeting in Dallas, TX.
+The leadership response and lessons learned have served as a crisis management reservoir.
+It is incredible how comforting and timeless these lessons are as we relate to the COVID-19 pandemic.

 The total story, my step by step recollection can be found in an earlier blog: https://wordpress.com/block-editor/post/myozonelayer.com/1314.